Omics concepts

 Concept design

-In accordance with this design, the Variant Descriptor concept enables the description of various genetic variations, ranging from simple single point mutations to more intricate structural variations involving large genomic regions.
-A Variant Descriptor is linked to a specific variant, represented by the Genetic Variation concept.
-This concept serves as an umbrella, from which all specific variant types inherit (see Figure 1).
+The design of the concepts for the representation of genomics variants follows the pattern introduced by the VRSATILE framework (a set of conventions extending GA4GH VRS) where descriptors function as central concepts providing all metadata of a specific value concept.
+In accordance with this design, the Variant Descriptor concept enables the description of various genomic variations, ranging from simple single point mutations to more intricate structural variations involving large genomic regions.
+A Variant Descriptor can be linked to a specific variant, represented by the Genomic Variation concept.
+The latter serves as an umbrella concept, from which all specific variant types inherits from (see Figure 1).

 Figure 1.
 General design of the concepts representing genomic variants.